mamemo/Voting-Prediction/README.md

 First we compared the accuracy of the k-d tree without with different k values, with the country results.
 Including the classification r1, r2 and r2 with r1.
 We make this to see the behavior of the accuracy as the k value changes, comparing the training set with test set.

+The threshold is in the range of 0 to 1, where 1 is 100%.
+It is important to mention that as the node of a tree classifies the data, how closer to 1 is its deviation (value of the chi square), the classification will be worse.

 The results are:

 <table>